AlexBossov/AlexBossov/README.md

-- 🌱 I’m currently learning ** Java backend stack **
+- 🌱 I’m currently learning ** Java\Kotlin backend stack **
-- 🤔 I’m looking for a job
+- 🤔 I’m working in Banki.ru
 - ⚡ Fun fact: food and music are reasons to live

 **Languages and Tools:**